 - 1.12 Special Terms Regarding SIMPLE-IRA Contributions.
-Your SIMPLE-IRA may accept SIM-PLE-IRA contributions which are made either by your employer or, if you are self-employed, by yourself.
-You hereby acknowledge that we have no responsibility or duty to determine your eligibility for such contributions or the correctness of the contribution amount.
+Your SIMPLE-IRA may accept SIMPLE-IRA contributions which are made either by your employer or, if you are self-employed, by yourself.
+You hereby acknowledge that we have no responsibility or duty to determine your eligibility or such contributions or the correctness of the contribution amount.
 You also acknowledge that you could well have excess IRA contributions if your employer (or you as the employer) makes a mistake as to which employees of the sponsoring business are entitled to be allocated a share of the employer contribution and the amount of each allocation.
 Other administrative errors could also occur.
 Therefore, you agree to hold us harmless with respect to any and all adverse tax consequences (e.g. excess contributions) which arise or may arise as a result of your employer (or you as the employer) making such administrative error(s). - 1.12A Special Terms Regarding SEP-IRA Contributions.
-Your SIMPLE-IRA shall not accept SEP-IRA contributions which are made either by your employer or, if you are self-employed, by yourself. - 1.13 Reports.
-Each year we will provide you or your beneficiary with one or more reports showing the activity in your SIMPLE-IRA for the preceding year as required by IRS regulations and pronouncements.
+Your SIMPLE-IRA shall not accept SEP-IRA contributions which are made either by your employer or, if you are self-employed, by yourself. - 1.12B Transfers, Rollovers, Conver-sions, Recharacterizations, and Special Recontributions.
+We may request certification acceptable to us before we will accept any transfer, rollover, conversion, recharacterization or special recontribution.
+We reserve total discretion whether or not we will transfer your SIMPLE-IRA assets to another custodian or trustee.
+You also expressly state that you have the sole responsibility for complying with all IRS eligibility rules for conversions, recharacterizations, recontributions and rollovers, including the rule that you are allowed only one rollover per 12 months.
+You must have met the 2 year requirement.